- Before the Yuan – Conquest of Northern China by the Tribal Dynasties of the Liao and Jin 907-1234

 The art of the Yuan Dynasty blended Chinese and other traditions.
 Porcelain production thrived during this era, with cobalt blue, the official color of the imperial court, dominating porcelain design.
 This porcelain became widely sought after as far away as Europe.
 In fact, its trade represented the first international art craze.
 Another significant cultural development in Mongol times was secular literature.
 Vernacular drama thrived – being written in the vernacular made it accessible to the illiterate – and some 167 Yuan plays survive today.
 Vernacular fiction also became increasingly popular, made available to a wide range of people through cheap printed editions.
 Yuan opera – four or five act dramatic operas – were also developed.
 They used mime, song, dance, and acrobatics to tell stories of love, war and politics.

-Despite the Yuan Dynasty being the result of an invasion from an external force, Kublai Khan is considered in China to have been Chinese.
-That he was Mongolian is no barrier, as Mongolians are recognized as one of China’s official 56 ethnic groups.
+Despite the Yuan Dynasty originating from the conquering of the Chinese by a barbarian force, Kublai Khan is considered in China to have been Chinese.
+That he was Mongolian is no barrier to his recognition as a Chinese Emperor, as Mongolians are seen as one of China’s official 56 ethnic groups.
 Furthermore, the shape of the Yuan Dynasty is extremely close to territory of the modern day People’s Republic of China and this is often cited by Chinese scholars and government officials as historical evidence that Tibet is an inalienable part of China.
-Whether or not this is an acceptable argument depends largely on whether one accepts the Yuan as one in a long line of Chinese dynasties or if, as some argue, it was a foreign occupation.
+Whether or not this is an acceptable argument depends to some extent on whether one accepts the Yuan Dynasty as a Chinese Dynasty or if, as some argue, it should be considered a foreign occupation of Chinese lands.

-The demise of the Mongol empire in China was confirmed when Zhu Yuanzhang, a peasant-born military leader, drove the remnants of the Yuan back into the Mongolian grasslands.
+The demise of the Mongol empire in China was concluded when Zhu Yuanzhang, a peasant-born military leader, drove the remnants of the Yuan back into the Mongolian grasslands.
 An autocratic regime followed.
-During the Ming Dynasty the Chinese ventured across the seas and discovered far off lands but elected not to engage in the kind of colonization favored by the European powers and, instead, turned in on itself.
+During the Ming Dynasty the Chinese ventured across the seas and discovered far off lands but elected not to engage in the kind of colonization favored by the European powers.
+Instead, eventually the Ming Dynasty turned in on itself, ushering in a period of isolation from international influence.
 The story continues in Exploration, Consolidation, Isolation.